 Lou Adler, author of The Essential Guide to Hiring, suggests one way to look at understanding how to match your style as an employee with the style and personality of your potential manager.
-Below you’ll see that he has defined six types of employees and six types of managers:
+In the image above, you’ll see that he has defined six types of employees and six types of managers.

 Do you find where you fit in the employee column?
 Being self-aware enough to know the degree of direction you typically need or want from your supervisor can help you ask the right questions in your next interview.
 This will help you get to know the company, the department, the leaders and people who work there, and the specifics of the open position.
 Having a more complete picture will help you understand whether you can give your best work performance under the direction of the existing manager.

-Besides managerial style, here are three other considerations you’ll want to be aware of when vetting a new employer (click here to read the whole post):
+Besides answering the question, How do you like to be managed, here are three other considerations you’ll want to be aware of when vetting a new employer (click here to read the whole post):

 How do you like to be managed?
 Every manager has a style, and you must become a like a detective to grasp it.
 As a candidate, understanding the degree of involvement you need from your manager is key to your interviewing success–and ultimately your ability to succeed in your new job.

 Candidates, do we have the most current version of your resume?
 If not, click here to post it, and visit our job board for professional and technical jobs while you’re at it!
 You or a friend might be a good fit for one of our open positions.